joembedded/JesFs/README.md

 **Per platform a toolbox defines some helpers:**
 - **Tools:** `tb_tools_xxx.c` (UART, Clock, LEDs, etc.)
 - Also 2 callback functions are required:
-  - `uint32_t _time_get(void)`: returns the unsigned UNIX timestamp, which goes up to approximately year 2100 😉
+  - `uint32_t _time_get(void)`: returns the unsigned UNIX timestamp, which goes up to approximately year 2100.
   - `int16_t _supply_voltage_check(void)`: returns 0 if the power is valid, at least for the time of the operation (see code).
   >
-  >🔋As a Rule-of-thumb: 1Farad is 1Volt/1Coulomb.
+  > As a Rule-of-thumb: 1Farad is 1Volt/1Coulomb.
 This means e.g. for 100µF and an average 10mA for 2msec, the Voltage will drop 0.2V.
 Hence VDD should be at least 0.2V higher here than the minimum.

 ### External File Sync

+Special flag `SF_OPEN_EXT_SYNC` marks files that are relevant for external synchronization.

+Important: this bit is not used internally by JesFs core logic.
+That is exactly why it is useful for application-level workflows, for example to automatically mirror relevant files to a cloud-side "digital twin".

-Special flag `SF_OPEN_EXT_SYNC` marks files for automatic synchronization to external servers.
-There's even a PHP framework for mapping JesFs files to web servers!
+There's even a PHP framework for mapping JesFs files to web servers.

 Visit [joembedded.de](https://joembedded.de/) for more details.